Your Employees Care About Social Responsibility — You Should Too

 - Employees come up with innovative ideas for how to make a positive impact in the community and meet a business need at the same time.

-- Employees believe in the importance of their organizations’ CSR initiatives, and as a result they’re more committed to their organizations.
+- Employees believe in the importance of their organization’s CSR initiatives, and as a result, they’re even more committed to their organization.

 - Employees prefer contributing to work they find meaningful.

-Still, the social responsibility tide is swelling.
-Again, according to Millennials in the Workplace, millennials largely believe that creating social value is the primary purposes of business — not to make a profit.
+Still, the social responsibility tide is swelling, especially among younger workers, who believe that creating social value is the primary purpose of business — not to make a profit.
 Purpose-driven leadership isn’t going anywhere anytime soon.

-Just as employees express their desire to work for a socially responsible corporation through increased engagement, customers speak with their dollars.
+And just as employees express their desire to work for a socially responsible corporation through increased engagement and retention, customers speak with their dollars.
 Increasingly, they care about the social and environmental effects of corporations and prefer products tied to a social cause.
 As this happens, CSR becomes all the more important.
-There’s even a push among businesses to become certified for their social responsibility initiatives.
+There’s even a push among businesses to become certified for their corporate social responsibility initiatives.

 That’s why leaders who understand how to leverage their corporate social responsibility initiatives and provide equitable access to opportunities will be at a strong advantage in the future.
 They’ll put down roots that support strong growth, both for their organizations and their communities.